Call Town Clerk’s Office at 978 422 8111 ext 2307 or send email

 Do I need an appointment to apply for a marriage license?

 No appointment is necessary.
 A couple must appear at the Town Clerk's Office together, in person, to file a "Notice of Intention to Marry."
 This can be done any time during our regular office hours.
-Please allow approximately fifteen minutes for completion of your application.
+Please allow approximately fifteen - thirty minutes for completion of your application.

 Is there a waiting period from the date of application to the date the license is issued?